 Purchase or View the Planning Scheme

-The Ipswich Planning Scheme is available to view at the Ipswich City Council Administration Building, Planning and Development Customer Service counter, 45 Roderick Street, Ipswich as well as at all Council libraries and the mobile library service.
+The Ipswich Planning Scheme is available to view on the Ground Floor, 1 Nicholas Street, Ipswich as well as at all Council libraries and the mobile library service.

 The Ipswich Planning Scheme is also available for purchase.
 The fees payable with respect to Ipswich Planning Scheme are detailed in Council's schedule of Fees and Charges.

 - Part 6 - Regionally Significant Business Enterprise and Industry Areas

 - Part 12 - Assessment Criteria for Development for a Stated Purpose or of a Stated Type